alpha-fi/clp-contracts/docs/nearswap.md

 1. NEARswap is a common good.
 Open and accessible for everyone.
 Hence we want to make it as predictable and as safe as possible.
 1. We start with Uniswap v2 market model as a solid and proven base.
 Each trade will incur fees which will be shared with liquidity providers.
+   1. Each pool is based only on two different tokens, one of the tokens must be NEAR.
    1. NEAR is the base currency for each pool, which increases the utility function of the NEAR tokens.
       NEAR is the most liquid asset in the pool.
 It's possible to easily move NEAR between pools, which opens few interesting features which we will discuss later.

 1. We keep all pools under the same smart contract, which brings many advantages:
    * simplifies implementation